RikudouSage/DockerQtStatic/README.md

-A Docker image that builds your apps statically.
+A Docker image that builds your Qt apps statically.

 ## Versions